 4 Wisconsin Historical Society, Logging: The Industry that Changed the State.
 Paragraph five.

-to build it's rapidly expanding cities, and Wisconsin's forests had everything a logging company would need to make money.
+before the industry boomed, Wisconsin was covered with valuable forests.
+The wood was needed to build rapidly expanding cities, and Wisconsin's forests had everything a logging company would need to make money.

 Native American Logging